wafev/PM-Segmenter/README.md

 ## Installation

-The installation can follow the orginal segmenter [link]()
+The installation can follow the original segmenter [link](https://github.com/rstrudel/segmenter)

 ## Model Zoo
-We release models of compressed Seg-L-Mask/16 with different compression rate.
+We release models of compressed Seg-L-Mask/16 with different compression rates.

 ### ADE20K